Hartoeft/figma-design-tokens/README.md

 Currently you can select too output __CSS__ (css classes and css-variables) or __typescript files__ to be used with styled-components like Emotion<https://emotion.sh/docs/introduction>.
 See example of output further below.

+There is also an tailwindcss options, for generate typography that matches the tailwind configuration.
+Set the __formatAs__ to `tailwindcss`.
+Tailwindcss support is a WIP.
+Currently only support for typography.

 - Currently working with __Text styles__, __Color styles__ and __Effects Styles__ from figma.
 - Remember to export your styles in figma as a team library.
 ![figma](documentation/images/figma-library.jpg)